 Each issue of the Metropolitan Archivist is comprised of the following sections:

 ART News welcomes submissions regarding recently opened collections, acquired grants, surveys of collections for special projects, professional achievements and milestones, and any other current topics of interest to archivists and informational professionals.
 Photographs and other images are highly encouraged.
 Submissions should be no longer than 250 words.
-Comments, questions, and ideas for news items may be directed to Will Andersen, ART News Editor.
+Comments, questions, and ideas for news items may be directed to Haley Anderson, ART News Editor.

 Preferred length of submissions is 800-1,000 words.
 One to three images per article is recommended.
 Accompanying images should include full caption and credit information.
 Comments, questions, or future story ideas should be directed to Rachel Greer, Features Editor.